AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 ### Elimination of invalid states

 Refined types enforce constraints at the type level.
-That means any value used in your code must already satisfy those constraints — right from the moment it’s created.
+That means any value used in our code must already satisfy those constraints — right from the moment it’s created.
 The result?
 No more invalid states sneaking in at compile time.

 [//]: # (@formatter:off)